Multidimentional Nanospectroscopy Laboratory

 For example, biological water behaves differently from bulk water due to interactions with proteins, membranes, and interfaces, influencing processes like protein folding and cellular energy flow.
 Similarly, LLPS-driven biomolecular condensates rely on dynamic intermolecular interactions to form and function, offering insights into cellular compartmentalization and disease mechanisms.

-pectroscopic Approach
+Spectroscopic Approach

 To achieve these research goals, the You group pioneers in advanced time-resolved and sub-diffraction-limit spectroscopic techniques, such as 2D Infrared Spectroscopy (2DIR), Tip-Enhanced Raman Spectroscopy (TERS), Scanning Near-Field Optical Microscopy (s-SNOM).
 These methods allow us to probe solution and interface dynamics with high spatial and temporal resolution.
 Our experiments are complemented by molecular dynamics (MD) simulations and density functional theory (DFT) calculations, which help us interpret experimental data and develop a molecular-level understanding.
 This intrdisciplinary approach enhances our ability to unravel the complexities of hydrogen bonding in biological systems.